keybase/book-content/D-docs/03-teams/10-seitan.md

 ### Step 4: Bob Accepts the Invitation

-When Bob receives the `iKey` from Alice, he stretches it to make an `siKey`, and then he can computes the `inviteID` and EdDSA keypair as Alice has done.
+When Bob receives the `iKey` from Alice, he stretches it to make an `siKey`, and then he can compute the `inviteID` and EdDSA keypair as Alice has done.
 With the keypair, Bob can create a [signature](https://github.com/keybase/client/blob/98327b58939a5b769fb2025743a31fcd08c7265b/go/teams/seitan_v2.go#L210-L224) (`sig`), and post it to the server, to claim ownership of his spot in the team.